 Tobacco 21: An Easy Way to Save Young Lives

-- Youth are susceptible to the addictive properties of nicotine because their brains are still developing.
+- Adolescents and young adults are uniquely susceptible to the addictive properties of nicotine because their brains are still developing.

-- The majority of smokers (90%) start before age18.
-These young smokers often get their cigarettes from their older friends who can legally purchase them.
+- The majority of tobacco users start before age 18.
+These youth often get their cigarettes or other tobacco products from their older friends who can legally purchase them.

-- Raising the tobacco purchase age to 21 would ensure that older high school students and young college students cannot buy tobacco products for younger friends.
+- Raising the tobacco purchase age to 21 helps ensure that older high school students and young college students cannot buy tobacco products for younger friends.

 - A purchase age of 21 is consistent with the laws for alcohol.
 Raising the legal drinking age to 21 has helped reduce drunk driving fatalities and reduce alcohol dependence among youth.

-- Includes all types of tobacco products, including cigarettes, smokeless tobacco, electronic nicotine delivery systems (including e-cigarettes), hookah
+- Includes all types of tobacco products, including cigarettes, smokeless tobacco, e-cigarettes, and hookah

 - Includes information about who will manage compliance

-- Does not penalize underage tobacco users for possession of tobacco products, but rather holds retailers responsible for not selling to underage youths.
+- Does not penalize underage tobacco users for possession of tobacco products.

 The AAP Division of State Government Affairs created the above infographic to support pediatricians and public health advocates who are working to push Tobacco 21 legislation in their cities/states.
 Download the graphic and share it with your networks, colleagues and lawmakers.

-For more information on Tobacco 21, including information for advocates, visit the
+For more information on Tobacco 21, including information for advocates, visit Tobacco-21.org and

 access a handout from the AAP Division of State Government Affairs.